-A story of massive personal growth
+A story of massive personal growth.

 I taught the 10-week UX design immersive at General Assembly, three times in a row.
 It was totally different from anything I had ever done before and prepared me for leadership roles in the future.

-- Giving constant feedback
+- Giving & receiving feedback

 I was nervous the first few times I gave lectures.
 I bombed in at least two lectures early on.
 But now I really enjoy it and am very good at it.
 I got so good at it, that my interaction design lecture’s overwhelmingly positive response from students led to me teaching a video class at CreativeLIVE.com on the fundamentals of interaction design.
 I designed all my lectures from scratch because I wasn’t able to teach the way I want to from the standard GA materials.